 Once you're confident it’s safe to proceed, begin documenting everything.
 Your smartphone is your best tool here:

-Proper documentation is crucial for your insurance claim and can also help restoration professionals—like our team at Titus Restoration—better understand what needs immediate attention.
+Proper documentation is crucial for your insurance claim and can also help restoration professionals—like our team at Titus Contracting—better understand what needs immediate attention.

 It’s natural to want to cover a leaking roof or broken window right away, but many DIY “quick fixes” do more harm than good.
 Improperly installed tarps, plastic sheeting, or makeshift barriers can allow moisture to seep in or be blown away in another gust of wind—exposing your home to further damage.